-After the recent spate of airlines cancelling flights between various cities due to the volcanic ash from Chile, most passengers were thankful for the ‘safety first’ attitude of the airlines.
+After the recent spate of some airlines cancelling flights between various cities due to increased volcanic activity around Indonesia’s ‘ring of fire’ (not to mention tsunamis), most passengers were thankful for the ‘safety first’ attitude of the airlines.

 Some were, however, confused when it became apparent that international flights into and out of the ‘closed’ airports were still operating.
 More on this later, but first, exactly what were the airlines concerned about, and could it have affected smaller operators such as student pilots around the country?